 Yes!
 If you visit at least 2 attractions a day, the New York Pass will be worth the money.
 Compared to other passes, the New York Pass offers most fast lanes, including main attractions like the Empire State Building, Top of the Rock, MoMA, Met, and Circle Line Sightseeing Cruises.

-1. Sightseeing Flex Pass
+3. Sightseeing Flex Pass

-The New York Sightseeing FLEX Pass can be used as a pass to visit 2, 3, 4, 5, 6, 7, 10 or 12 attractions from a list of over 90.
+The New York Sightseeing FLEX Pass can be used as a pass to visit 2, 3, 4, 5, 6, 7, 10 or 12 attractions from a list of over 100.
 It also gives you a large amount of flexibility due to the fact that you do not need to decide on which New York attractions to visit beforehand.

 How much does the Sightseeing Flex Pass cost?

 Choose the Sightseeing Flex Pass if you want to stay flexible and use the hop-on-hop-off buses for more than 1 day!
 Whether you are visiting New York for the first time or are a regular, there’s always something to explore.

-With 80 included attractions and tours, the Explorer Pass also offers a wide range of options.
-It does include the Empire State Building, but not the One World Observatory.
-Knowing which one you’d prefer can already help you with your decision!
-All in all, though, we feel that the Sightseeing Flex Pass is superior to the Explorer Pass.
+With 90 included attractions and tours, the Explorer Pass also offers a wide range of options.
+It does include the Empire State Building, One World Observatory, and Top of the Rock.
+You can find the full list of included attractions here.

 There is only one version of the CityPASS NYC.
 It allows you to visit 6 attractions in New York, half of which are pre-selected for you: The Empire State Building, the American Museum of Natural History and the Metropolitan Museum of Art.
 The CityPass will save you 42% compared to regular prices.